Autumn in Switzerland: 4-Day Itinerary

 Brienz

-The late afternoon sun shone on the lake, and we had a perfect time on such a mid-autumn day.
-After our break, we had a walk along the Brunngasse in the village, one of the beautiful streets in Europe.
+The late afternoon sun bathed the lake in a warm glow, creating a perfect ambiance on this mid-autumn day.
+Following our refreshing break, we strolled along Brunngasse, one of the picturesque streets in Europe.

 Lake View in Brienz, Switzerland; Autumn in Switzerland